pentacent/keila/README.md

 forms.

 For smaller newsletters, you can use your own email inbox to send out campaigns.
-For larger newsletter projects, AWS SES, Sendgrid and Mailgun are supported in addition to SMTP.
+For larger newsletter projects, AWS SES, Sendgrid, and Mailgun are supported in addition to SMTP.

 ![Screenshot of the Keila form editor showing color modification and custom texts](.github/assets/screenshot-form.png)